fernandopassaia/app_fullstackdemo/README.md

 Claims should have Profiles (like Master, Admin...) where the Claims will be connected (not right to the user).
 We also need a screen to manage the CRUD of the Claims (that we don't have on this app).
 Create category for the Devices:

-We also need to implement things like RefreshToken Logic, and go on and on - lot of other things to use this app in a Real-scenario.
+We also need to implement things like RefreshToken Logic, WelcomeEmail, Register Page on Panel, Recover Password and go on and on - lot of other things to use this app in a Real-scenario.
 We need to adapt lot of things to a REAL-WORLD-Scenario of Real-Business needs Logic.

 But for now: Remember that this app is a "demo" of Programming, Architecture and Techinical Skills - NOT a demo of Real-World App.
 So we will keep the business-stuff simple to Focus on Techinical stuff.
 Anyway, you can use it as a BASE of a Architecture, and start your own system under it, following the patterns already implemented on it.
 You can use it as a "skeleton" for your next Real-Software.
 Good luck :cake:

-should have
-levels (where we will connect the claims), one "low-level" user cannot update data from others.
-The Main point here is to Show Programming, Architecture and Techinical stuff.
-In a Real-World, this app nees better logic-business studies, and for sure a better need for development.

 ------------------------------------------------------------------------------------------------------------